 Faculty & Staff Movement Break Challenge

-Brought to you by UBC Okanagan Human Resources and Move UBC:
+Brought to you by UBC Okanagan Human Resources and Move UBC.

-The Move UBC Movement Break Challenge is a fun and inclusive way to break up our sedentary time during our days for Staff and FacultySmall changes can have a big impact when it comes to reducing sedentary behavior and increasing physical activity.
-This challenge invites you to plan for, implement and engage with movement during your day to increase your faculty, department or unit’s total movement breaks.
+The Move UBC Movement Break Challenge is an engaging and inclusive way to break up stationary time for Faculty and Staff!
+Small changes can have a big impact when it comes to reducing sedentary (or stationary) behaviour and increasing physical activity.
+This challenge invites you to integrate more movement into your day, any way you can, to increase your faculty/department/unit’s total movement breaks and impact!
 The best part?
-It’s free, simple and you’ll have a chance to win great prizes!
-Let’s get our campus and the communities we impact moving!
-Congratulations for last year’s winner, Academic and Career Advising with a total of 2280 reported movement breaks!
+There are some great prizes and its free to participate!
+Let’s get our campus community moving more.

 How it works

-• Request a live movement break with the Move U Crew = 15 bonus entries.
+• Request a live movement break with the Move U Crew = 5 bonus entries.
 Learn more

 Prizes

-• 1st Place: a Fitbit
+• Fitbit

 Selected references and measures